Setting up a simulation

 Rolling Parts

-Rolling parts (wheels, brake discs etc) can also be setup via the model preview window.
+Rolling parts (wheels, brake discs etc.) can be setup via the model preview window.

 The angular velocity & rotation axis are automatically set for each rolling part.